Ankle Surgery

 Conditions Treated with Minimal Incision Surgery

-Minimal incision/percutaneous surgery can be used to treat a variety of foot and ankle conditions, including:
+Minimal incision/percutaneous surgery can be used to treat a variety of ankle conditions, including:

 • Bunions: Removal of the bony bump and realignment of the toe to reduce pain and improve function.